 In a word: Yes.
-Really, you don’t have a choice but to afford business continuity planning.
+Really, you don’t have a choice but to afford Business Continuity Planning.
+This is especially true in this uncertain era.
 Admittedly, plans do not come free.
 But the costs to your business will be much lower than if you have to clean up after a disaster and don’t have a plan.

 Why You Need a Plan